-The expense for the defined-contribution plan was approximately \$15,830,000 and \$14,587,000 in fiscal years 2019 and 2018, respectively.
-Total employee contributions under this plan were approximately \$19,292,000 and \$17,642,000 in fiscal years 2019 and 2018, respectively.
+The expense for the defined-contribution plan was approximately \$15.6 million and \$15.8 million in fiscal years 2020 and 2019, respectively.
+Total employee contributions under this plan were approximately \$20.4 million and \$19.3 million in fiscal years 2020 and 2019, respectively.
 The Hospital also offers a Roth 403b defined-contribution plan option.
-Total employee contributions were approximately \$1,774,000 and \$1,540,000 in fiscal years 2019 and 2018, respectively.
+Total employee contributions were approximately \$2 million and \$1.8 million in fiscal years 2020 and 2019, respectively.

 The Hospital also has a deferred compensation plan, called the UNM Hospital 457(b) Deferred Compensation Plan, which provides employees with additional retirement savings plan.
 The Hospital does not contribute to this plan.
 Employees can make voluntary contributions to this plan.
 The plan was established by the UNM Hospital Board of Trustees and can be amended at its discretion.
 The plan is administered by the Hospital's Human Resources Department.
-There was no expense for the deferred compensation plan in 2019 or 2018 as the Hospital does not contribute to this plan.
-Total employee contributions under this plan were approximately \$3,578,000 and \$3,049,000 in 2019 and 2018, respectively.
+There was no expense for the deferred compensation plan in 2020 or 2019 as the Hospital does not contribute to this plan.
+Total employee contributions under this plan were approximately \$3.6 million in 2020 and 2019.

 In addition, the Hospital has a 401(a) defined-contribution plan, called the UNM Hospital 401(a) Plan, which was established for the purpose of providing retirement benefits for eligible participants and their beneficiaries.
 The 401(a) plan allows for tax-deferred employer contributions based on management's recommendation that is approved by the Board of Trustees on an annual basis.
 The plan was established by the UNM Hospital Board of Trustees and can be amended at its discretion.
 All assets of the plan are held in a trust fund, are not considered hospital assets, and are under the direction of a plan administrator.
-The expense for the 401(a) defined-contribution plan was \$582,000 and \$526,000 in fiscal years 2019 and 2018, respectively.
+The expense for the 401(a) defined-contribution plan was \$527,000 and \$582,000 in fiscal years 2020 and 2019, respectively.
 Only the Hospital contributes to this plan.